cuberri/queen/dockerfiles/README.md

 Please have a look at the Dockerfile for the details about node version and stuff.

-Be sure to build this image before anyone else.
+Be sure to build this image before any others.

 ```bash
 dockerfiles $ docker build -t queen queen/